rust-lang/this-week-in-rust/draft/2022-03-09-this-week-in-rust.md

 ### Miscellaneous

+* SAE International has created a task force to define rules and best practices for using Rust in safety critical environments, especially in automotive.
+If you would like to contribute please register at [SAfEr Rust TF](https://connection.sae.org/volunteeropportunities/volunteer-opportunity-details?VolunteerOpportunityKey=057a92a9-c6b8-4405-ae81-e293136a9284) (nomination requires an account)

 ## Crate of the Week

 This week's crate is [prae](https://github.com/teenjuna/prae), a crate with macros to define types with inbuilt invariants.